freakypie/content/files/en-us/web/api/websocket/close_event/index.md

 - {{domxref("CloseEvent.reason", "reason")}}{{readOnlyInline}}
   - : Returns a string indicating the reason the server closed the connection.
 This is specific to the particular server and sub-protocol.
 - {{domxref("CloseEvent.wasClean", "wasClean")}}{{readOnlyInline}}
-  - : Returns a boolean value that Indicates whether or not the connection was cleanly closed.
+  - : Returns a boolean value that Indicates whether or not the connection was closed via the close handshake.

 ## Examples